hamsadatta/RosBot/README.md

 # RosBot (An Autonomous Navigation Ambition Project)

 ## Quick Start
+This is a quick start guide for running the project

-This Repo contains launch files for Gmapping, Hector Map and Rtab Map.
+The Repo contains launch files for Gmapping, Hector Map and Rtab Map.
 It also includes launch files for Gazebo simulations as well as Real-time hardware implementation.